 We found a place up the street to have lunch, at the Ford Resort, which is where I had more soup and shakes to try and feel better.
 Here, we met Johnny, a Swiss artist in his 60s who has been travelling the world painting, and has opened up 7 galleries worldwide.
 He was pretty hammered and sociable after numerous mojitos!
-We saw that the resort had a nice pool, so after we ate, we purchased our taxi tickets to the party and then asked our server if we could use it, and he said “absolutely!”
+We saw that the resort had a nice pool, so after we ate, we purchased our taxi tickets to the party and got permission to use the pool.
 YES!
-We met a group of people from Atlanta in the pool that were visiting for the Full Moon party, the water helped cool me off and make me feel better, and we had a few beers.
+We met a really nice group of people from Atlanta in the pool that were visiting for the Full Moon party.
+The water helped cool me off and make me feel better, and we had a few beers.
 Johnny found us, and conversation got pretty interesting, including politics, his travels, and ladies he’s met.

 We decided to leave, take a nap, and get ready for the party!
-I loaded up on Advil, since that was something that would make me feel better, and then we walked to the Ford Resort to get the shuttle to the party.
+I loaded up on Advil, since that was something that would make me feel better, and then we walked to the shuttle to the party.
 We had a little time when we arrived, so we got a beer, used the free dayglow paint to get all neoned out, and then boarded the pickup truck.
 This was literally a pickup truck with a railing around it.
 No seats.
 We crammed about 8 of us in, and started driving to the party.

 The drink of choice for Thailand is the bucket.
 On the street, they have beach pails, with small, sealed glass bottles of liquor, Red Bull (which apparently is different than the US one, because it contains ingredients banned in the US, including whatever was in the original formula of Four-Loko!), juices, and sodas.
 We made sure we got the Smirnoff or Absolut vodka over the cheap Thai vodka to ensure we didn’t get sick.
 These are a really good deal, because they are cheap, you can carry them anywhere, and you don’t have to get refills every few minutes.
 I was trying so hard to have a good time, even though I felt so crappy.
 I figured after getting a buzz on sipping Tiago’s drink, I’d be ok.

 We made our way to the beach, and were in complete awe!
 Each venue had their own music, mostly EDM and some more mellow reggae at the end of the beach.
 We had fun walking up and down the beach stopping to watch people rage out, dance, and laugh.
-There was one area where they had a pull up bar where people were showing off on, a flaming jump rope that was too dangerous for me to try, fire dancing and a flaming limbo stick.
+There was one area where they had a pull up bar where people were showing off on.
+There was also a flaming jump rope that was too dangerous for me to try, fire dancing and a flaming limbo stick.

-On the way back to the beach again, in a sea of thousands of people, who do we see?
+On the way back to the beach, in a sea of thousands of people, who do we see?
 JOHNNY!!!
 We almost died!!!
 He was so hammered earlier in the day, we thought for sure he was down for the count.
 NOPE!
 He found his way to the party too and we found him.
-The hilarious thing was that we didn’t even find the people we met at the pool, who all dressed up in crazy costumes, who I thought would be super easy to find, but we find the lonely Johnny instead.
+The hilarious thing was that we didn’t even find the people we met at the pool.
+They were all dressed up in crazy costumes, who I thought would be super easy to find, but no. We find the lonely Johnny instead.
 Epic

 One guy had to be held up by his friends, given a chair, where he proceeded to dry heave.
 Another guy, Nigel, and his girlfriend, stumbled to the meeting spot, where she had him sit down.
 We told her she should get him some water and food, and we watched him for her.
 He decided to lay down and take a little nap before she got back.
 When she returned, he was barely conscious, and could not drink the water she got him.
 She was not happy to say the least.
 We kept them company until the rest of their friends arrived.
-Nigel, laying on his side, decided he was going to be sick while dancing his girlfriend, so she shoved him over to use the other side.
+Nigel, laying on his side, decided he was going to be sick while facing his girlfriend, so she shoved him over.
 Puking in a police station driveway.
 Now that was probably a first for him!

-After walking up about every 30 minutes, we got up around 630am with the sun, and decided to hail a cab to the ferry.
+After walking up about every 30 minutes, at 630am we decided to hail a cab to the ferry.
 We were planning on the 10 something ferry or even 1pm, but since we couldn’t sleep, we got the 810!
-It was pretty hilarious, because everyone waiting for the ferry was still dressed in neon, paint still fresh on their skin, and looking like zombies.
+Everyone waiting for the ferry was still dressed in neon, paint still fresh on their skin, and looking like zombies.
 Once we all got our seats on the boat, people PASSED out!
-I guess I was too overtired to sleep, but it was funny looking at a boat full of hung over zombies all passed out at 8am.
+I was too overtired to sleep, but it was funny looking at a boat full of zombies all passed out.

 Kitty at the place where you buy tickets by the ferry